wcasper/math207spring2024/_topics/004-autonomous-equations.md

 1. Solve $$g(y) = 0$$ for the equilibrium values.
 2. Between each equilibrium point, determine the sign of $$g(y)$$.
 3. Use (2) to classify the stability of each equilibrium value.
 4. Draw in the equilibrium values and some curves between each value which asymptotically approach equilibria or diverge to plus or minus infinity.
+Optionally, also sketch in the slope field.

 :warning: Remember, in your sketches the test curves can never cross each other or the equilibrium lines.
 This is because of uniqueness of solutions!